-Do not turn the horses out on pastures too early.
-Grass needs time to recover from the stress of winter and should be allowed to re-grow to 6 to 8 inches in height, depending on the species, to allow roots to grow and to store some energy before being grazed.
+To ensure the health of the pasture and the horses, it is important not to turn them out too early.
+After enduring the stresses of winter, the grass needs time to recover.
+Ideally, the grass should be allowed to re-grow to a height of 6 to 8 inches, depending on the species.
+This regrowth period enables the roots to strengthen and store energy before being grazed.

-Initial grazing should be limited to 15 to 20 minutes and gradually increased each day by 15 minutes until the horses are out for about 4 or 5 hours, at which time they can be allowed unrestricted time.
+The initial grazing period should be limited to 15 to 20 minutes.
+Each day, the grazing time can be increased by 15 minutes until the horses are comfortably grazing for about 4 or 5 hours.
+At this point, they can be allowed unrestricted time on the pasture.

 Digestive Health Considerations

 Allowing horses too much initial grazing time can lead to digestive disturbances.
 The microflora in their gut requires time to adjust to the difference in forage sources.
 To minimize this risk, it is crucial to gradually increase their grazing time.

 Overgrazing should be avoided to maintain the health of the pasture.
 Ideally, pastures should not be grazed to below 3-4 inches in grass length.
 Otherwise, the pasture can quickly deteriorate into a bare area.
 Additionally, overgrazing promotes the growth of hardy weeds over desirable grasses.

 During spring, cool-season grasses can experience rapid growth, resulting in higher levels of plant sugars (fructans).
 Horse owners should exercise caution during this time to prevent issues related to excessive sugar intake.
 The use of grazing muzzles can be considered to help reduce rapid grass intake.